 Your age, net worth, and ability to earn future income are significant factors in determining your appropriate investment risk level – now and in the future.

 A 25-year old you will invest differently than a 40-year old or 65-year old you.

 Determining When Risk Is Appropriate and When It’s Not

 Before putting money in an investment, you want to consider your ability (financially and emotionally) to recover from a financial loss.

-General recommendations are to not risk emergency funds or savings for shorter-term goals (less than 3-years).
-Because not only does investing reduce your ability to access your money quickly, it also means you could end up with less money than when you started.
+General recommendations are not to risk emergency funds or savings for shorter-term goals (less than 3-years).
+Because not only does investing reduce your ability to access your money fast, it also means you could end up with less money than when you started.
 Sometimes a lot less.